skywalker007-cpu/nasaR/Proposal.md

   - Add integration tests with `vcr`, finalize error handling, and write concise documentation.

 ## 10. Conclusion
-The `nasaR` package will enable users of `R`, which span from researchers to students, to easily explore the extensive space data provided by NASA.
-With the integration of easily usable functions along with useful visualizations, it will promote the learning of fields like space science and curiosity-driven inquiry.
+The `nasaR` package will enable `R` users, from researchers to students, to easily explore the vast amount of space data provided by NASA.
+By integrating easy-to-use features and useful visualizations, it will facilitate learning and curiosity-driven inquiry in areas such as space science.

 ---
 *Generated on March 04, 2025*